raihahahan/bicycle-parking-prototype/README.md

 # bicycle-parking-prototype
-This is a prototype for the Bicycle Parking projects created on React JS and React Native.
+This is the first ever prototype for ParkMyBike, an Android app that shows bicycle parking locations around Singapore.

+More information on the production ready app here https://www.melonbase.com/products/park-my-bike